sujaikumar/bucklab/README.md

 First we need a merged bed file of all the miRNA-specific target loci where the chromosome name has the miRNA name attached:
 ```
-# this $OUTPREFIX prefix will be used for all subsequent output files
+# this $OUTPREFIX prefix will be used for all subsequent output files.
+I'm just using test for now
 OUTPREFIX=test

 for a in sample1 sample2 sample3 sample4